jotaijs/jotai-devtools/README.md

 ### Babel plugin setup - (Optional but highly recommended)

-Use Jotai babel plugins for optimal debugging experience.
+Use Jotai babel plugins for an optimal debugging experience.
 Find the complete guide on [jotai.org](https://jotai.org/docs/tools/babel)

 Eg.